Waking Up to Possible Side Effects of Epidurals and Other Types of Regional Anesthesia

 - Allergic reaction to the local anesthetic

-If you’re concerned about the prenatal medical care you received from your OBGYN or other practitioner, we’re here to answer all your legal questions.
-The Cerebral Palsy Family Lawyers at Janet, Janet & Suggs have been helping families across the United States with their birth injury claims for 40 years.
-Contact us today for a free, no-obligation consultation to learn more about your rights and legal options.
+If you’re concerned about the prenatal medical care you received from your OBGYN or other practitioner, or you have legal questions, you are not alone.
+The Cerebral Palsy Family Lawyers at Janet, Janet & Suggs have been helping families across the US with their birth injury claims for more than 40 years.
+Contact JJS today for a free, no-obligation consultation to learn more about your rights and legal options.